ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 * Managers have a *first* team of peers and counterparts.
 * We represent our team as an extension of ourselves in the context of our first team, and vice versa.
 * The role of management is to fully engage the available people and resources to achieve company objectives and ultimately the overall vision.
 * No one else will tell you how best to use the resources available to you, nor can they.
-That’s your job.
+That’s our job as managers.